powerjg/learning_gem5/part3/MSI/cache-transitions.rst

 This transition is straight out of Table 8.3 in Sorin et al.

 Then, inside the ``transition`` code block, all of the actions that will execute are listed in order.
-For this transition first we allocate cache cache block.
+For this transition first we allocate the cache block.
 Remember that in the ``allocateCacheBlock`` action the newly allocated entry is set to the entry that will be used in the rest of the actions.
 After allocating the cache block, we also allocate a TBE.
 This could be used if we need to wait for acks from other caches.